-CBS's headcount by ethnicity demonstrates the institution's commitment to accomplishing its mission "to Glorify God by educating and equipping multiethnic Christian leaders to impact the world for Christ."
-Historically, Black-African Americans account for the majority of enrollment with Hispanic/Latinos as the second largest, and third are Whites.
-With the merger of Crossroads Bible College in fall 2019, students representing the Asian ethnicity increased substantially from previous academic cycles.
-Chart 5.0 displays the headcount by ethnicity for each semester since fall 2018.
+The Institution's headcount by ethnicity demonstrates the institution's commitment to accomplishing its mission "to Glorify God by educating and equipping multiethnic Christian leaders to impact the world for Christ."
+Historically, Black-African Americans account for the majority of enrollment with Hispanic/Latinos as the second largest student group, and the third are Whites.
+In Chart 5.0 the headcount by ethnicity for each semester beginning with the fall of 2018 and ending with the fall of 2021.